-The first condition is 100% charged not plugged-in device, this condition will provide preferable conditions in the course of relatively consistent data collection.
-This should reveal timestamp intervals variability that one should expect during a daily use of their devices.
-In real-world 100% charged battery is quite rear or does not last for very long but for our study we choose it to this extreme to maximize the expected progressive differences when compared to low charge devices.
+The first operating condition is 100% charged but not plugged-in device.
+This condition provides “pristine” conditions and establish a relatively consistent data collection as a baseline.
+We expect that “pristine operations” should reveal timestamp intervals variability that one should expect during a daily use of their devices.
+In real-world 100% charged battery is quite rare and it does not last for very long, However, in our experiments, we use this as a baseline to weed-out normal data sensing collection variability when compared to low charge devices.

-The second condition is 10% battery charge remaining not plugged-in to imitate data recording under the various power conserving mechanisms utilized by the device’s hardware and OS.
-This is expected to produce the greatest variability in the readings that will provide insight into power management control of and access to the sensor’s data.
+The second operating condition is 10% battery charge remaining and the device is not plugged-in.
+This imitates data recordings under the various power conserving mechanisms utilized by the device’s hardware and OS.
+As expected, the second condition produces the greatest variability in the readings that will provide insight into power management control of and access to the sensor’s data.

-The third condition, 100% charged device under a heavy nearly 100% computational load to reveal how device’s power management systems enforce task threads depending on their power consumption.
-In this experiment our app tasks power consumption should be negligible to the load we are going to artificially introduce.
-The results will show what kind of competition profile is implemented there and how users’ activity may impact accuracy of the data coming from sensors.
+The third operating condition, 100% charged device under a heavy, nearly 100%, computational load.
+This running environment exposes how the device’s load management systems enforce scheduling and pre-emption of task threads depending on their power and CPU consumption.
+In this experiment, our app CPU tasks and power consumption are negligible compared to the load we induce.
+Our results reveal how the OS consumption profiles implemented and the users’ activity impact the quality of the sensor data.

 Multi-sensor study

-In the next set of experiments, we will simultaneously record data from two sensors using the same recording paradigms.
+In the next set of experiments, we simultaneously record data from two sensors using the aforementioned recording conditions.
 The variability of timestamps in accelerometer and gyroscope sensors will be assessed.
 This data will elucidate the impact on reliability of reading from multiple sensors in various conditions.
 In addition to the sensor readings variability we can assess their cross-correlation (lag).
 If in fact it is pronounced and increased or decreased that would indicate that there is a relationship that a hardware and/or power management introduces to multi-sensor data readings.

 Data and Statistical analyses